Zomba Prison Project: Recording

 The completed album is a collection of 20 tracks featuring 16 singer-songwriters from within the prison, sung mostly in the Chichewa language.
 Though some of the tracks are by solo members of the prison's organized men's band, neither the band itself nor the band leader are featured on the album.
 The released recordings focus on those who did not consider themselves to be singers and/or songwriters, with the majority of the tracks coming from the women's side of the prison and from individuals who wrote songs specifically for the project.

 The completed album was released in 2015 by Six Degrees Records.

 A portion of funds raised by the project have gone towards legal representation for some of the prisoners involved in the recordings.
 Since the beginning of the project, three female prisoners have had their cases reviewed and been released.
 At the time of the Grammy Award nomination, two more cases were under appeal but encountering delays in the appeal process that have persisted for more than two years.
 The project has helped raise awareness around the plight of those imprisoned at Zomba, from the inefficiency of the bureaucratic appeal process to the incarceration of infants born within the facility.

+Brennan and Delli returned to the prison twice more in 2016 to compile a new album titled I Will Not Stop Singing.